charlie1587/Small-Model-Learnability-Gap/README.md

 ## Evaluation

-- For models with up to 7B parameters, modify the configuration in `test.sh`.
+- For models with up to 7B parameters, modify the configuration in `lm-evaluation-harness/test.sh`.
-- For models larger than 14B, adjust the parameters in `test_lora.sh`.
+- For models larger than 14B, adjust the parameters in `lm-evaluation-harness/test_lora.sh`.

 **Available tasks:**